aGitHasNoName/RIFTEHR_colby/README.md

 ## What is different about this version?

-2nd ver.: Fully Python, no dependencies on SQL or Julia 2nd ver.:  Much, much faster, thanks to vectorization of functions
+2nd ver.: Fully Python, no dependencies on SQL or Julia
+<br>2nd ver.:  Much, much faster, thanks to vectorization of functions
+<br>Changes in the current version:
+- New Step 2 replace old Steps 2, 3, and 4.
-- Conflict checks (spouse age, generation age, flipped relationship, mismatched provided relationships) integrated into inference step
+- Conflict checks (spouse age, generation age, flipped relationship, mismatched provided relationships) are now fully integrated into the inference step at every stage
-- Faster?
-To be determined.
+- Families are now defined by networkx before inferences are made and the inference step is applied within families instead of across the entire dataset
+- Two-person families now skip the inference step
+- Lookup dictionaries are used in place of if/else statements whenever possible
+- List/dictionary comprehensions are used in place of for loops whenever possible
+- The inference step is now about 60 times faster than in the 2nd version

 ## Setting up your files
 <b>Patient Demographics Table</b> is a comma delimited file with the following headers.
 Each of these values corresponds to the patient: